Professor Kathryn Murphy

 ‘Thomas Traherne, Thomas Hobbes, and the Rhetoric of Realism’, The Seventeenth Century 28/4 (2013), 419–39

-‘Of Sticks and Stones: The Essay, Experience, and Experiment’, in Thomas Karshan and Kathryn Murphy, The Literary Essay (Oxford: OUP).
-Forthcoming 2018.
-(8,500 words)
+‘Of Sticks and Stones: The Essay, Experience, and Experiment’, in Thomas Karshan and Kathryn Murphy, On Essays: From Montaigne to the Present (Oxford: OUP, 2020), 78–96

 ‘No Things But In Thought: Thomas Traherne’s Poetic Realism’, in Thomas Traherne and Seventeenth-Century Thought, ed.
 Cassandra Gorman and Elizabeth S. Dodd (Cambridge: D.S.
 Brewer, 2016), 48–68